bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.15.0 =
+* Lib - Update FullCalendar to 5.11.0 (major changes!)
+* Lib - Update Moment JS to 2.29.3
+* Tweak - Replace the GIF spinner with a CSS3 spinner

 = 1.14.3 =
 * Tweak - Use the default WP From email if the option is empty